Skip to content

 Blender Structure Renderer

 The Blender tool is SAXSShell's publication-rendering application for atomistic structures.
-It is exposed as the standalone blenderxyz program and from the main SAXSShell window through Tools > Open Blender XYZ Renderer.
+It is available as the standalone blenderxyz tool and from the main SAXSShell window through Tools > Visualization > Open Blender XYZ Renderer.

 Purpose